apartmentlines/download-pipeline-processor/README.md

 The Download Pipeline Processor is a multi-threaded processing system designed to efficiently handle downloading a batch of files and running them through some kind of processing.
 It provides a flexible framework for:

 - Managing concurrent downloads
-- Processing downloaded files
+- Pre-processing/processing downloaded files
 - Post-processing results
 - Simulating downloads for testing

 Key Features:
-- Customizable processors and post-processors
+- Customizable pre-processors, processors and post-processors
-- Download queue with size limit
+- Download queue (configurable size limit)
+- Pre-processing queue (configurable size limit)
-- Thread pool for parallel processing of files with size limit
+- Thread pool for parallel processing of files (configurable size limit)
 - Automatic retry mechanism for failed downloads
 - Temporary file caching system
 - Simulation mode for testing